 Harnessing bacteria that produce electricity and break down organic waste, a European research project is developing a new, environmentally friendly way to purify sewage water in small communities.

-The result is clean water, with zero energy cost and no residual pollutioniMETland project coordinator
+The result is clean water, with zero energy cost and no residual pollution

 It may look like a park, but an experimental plant in Carrión de los Céspedes, near Seville, is full of wastewater from the nearby town.
 Yet the air doesn’t smell like sewage.
 The water is purified the natural way, by underground microorganisms – a traditional method improved with the latest research.